Scaling for Demand: Deploying Python Applications Using MongoDB Atlas on Azure App Service

 dotenvwon’t work.
 If, when attempting to run our script later, you are getting

 dnspython==2.2.1in your ‘requirements.txt’ file and rerun the command from above.

 Our ‘app.py’ file is the main file where our code for our bookshelf project will live.
 Create a new file within our “azuredemo” directory and name it ‘app.py’.
 It is time for us to include our imports:

 Here we have our environment variable imports, our Flask imports, our PyMongo imports, and the BSON import we need in order to work with binary JSON data.

 Once we have our imports set up, we are ready to connect to our MongoDB Atlas cluster and implement our CRUD functions, but first let’s test and make sure Flask is properly installed.

 Run this very simple Flask app:

-Here, we continue on to creating a new Flask application object, which we named “app” and give it the name of our current file.
+Here, we continue on to creating a new Flask application object, which we named “app” and give it the .
 We then create a new route for the application.
 This tells the server which URL to listen for and which function to run when that URL is requested.
 In this specific example, the route is the homepage, and the function that runs returns the string “Hi!”.

 Run your flask app using: